Neuromodulation for Accidental Bowel Leakage

 - To determine the ability of the PFDN ABL phone app bowel diary to detect changes from baseline in fecal incontinence episodes recorded to after 12 weeks of stimulation sessions.

-Fecal Incontinence ES-130 Percutaneous Tibial Nerve Stimulation (PTNS)
+Fecal Incontinence Bowel Incontinence Percutaneous Tibial Nerve Stimulation (PTNS)

 You can join if…